SHREWSBURY POLICE BLOTTER

 Crimes

+Report of Credit Card Fraud in the area of Sycamore Avenue on 1/26/17.
+Victim reports unknown subject(s) made fraudulent purchases.
+Ptl.
+Derek Myers investigating.

-Report of Vehicle Burglary in the area of Glorney Street on 1/16/17.
+Report of Theft in the area of Meridian Way on 1/25/17.
 Victim reports unknown subject(s) removed property.
-Damages totaling $120.00.
 Ptl.
-Derek Myers investigating.
+Tyler Fox investigating.

+Report of Theft in the area of Henry Street on 1/27/17.
+Victim reports unknown subject(s) removed property.
+Damages totaling $2,700.00.
+Sgt.
+Tracy Polk investigating.

 Arrests

+Anthony J. Vamvas, male age 25 of Eatontown was arrested on 1/21/17 for Driving While Intoxicated in the area of Broad Street by Ptl.
+Daniel DeCristofaro.

-Ashley L. Azevedo, female age 21 of Morganville was arrested on 1/15/17 for Possession of Controlled Dangerous Substance in the area of Patterson Avenue by Ptl.
-Ralph Latham.
+Gabrielle M. Graziano, female age 23 of Oakhurst was arrested on 1/22/17 for Driving While Intoxicated in the area of Broad Street by Ptl.
+Joseph Barnicle.

-Tyshon Hawkins, male age 23 of Asbury Park was arrested on 1/15/17 for Contempt of Court in the area of Sycamore Avenue by Ptl.
-Mary Ellen Rumola.
+Sheila Destinoble, female age 29 of Belford was arrested on 1/22/17 for Contempt of Court in the area of Shrewsbury Avenue by Ptl.
+Daniel DeCristofaro.

-Anthony M. Joseph, male age 27 of Asbury Park was arrested on 1/17/17 for Contempt of Court in the area of Sycamore Avenue by Ptl.
-Tyler Fox.
+Janyah B. Palmer, female age 20 of Freehold was arrested on 1/24/17 for Contempt of Court in the area of Sycamore Avenue by Special Law Enforcement Officer Kyle Ludwig.

-John H. Schwinn, male age 53 of Tinton Falls was arrested on 1/17/17 for Driving While Suspended in the area of Sycamore Avenue by Ptl.
-Tyler Fox.
+Jasmin M. Jackson, female age 30 of Long Branch was arrested on 1/25/17 for Assault in the area of Dartmouth Way by Sgt.
+Jessica Boyd.

-Susanna Perez, female age 35 of Eatontown was arrested on 1/17/17 for Contempt of Court in the area of Sycamore Avenue by Ptl.
+Przemysla Filipek, male age 23 of West Long Branch was arrested on 1/25/17 for Contempt of Court in the area of Sycamore Avenue by Ptl.
 Derek Myers.

+Amber L. Kay, female age 25 of Red Bank was arrested on 1/25/17 for Contempt of Court in the area of Shrewsbury Avenue by Ptl.
+Daniel DeCristofaro.

-Patrick R. Carroll, male age 20 of Hazlet was arrested on 1/18/17 for Lewdness in the area of Broad Street by Ptl.
+Efrain Ribot, male age 40 of Eatontown was arrested on 1/27/17 for Driving While Intoxicated in the area of Shrewsbury Avenue by Ptl.
 Joseph Barnicle.

-Peter Delamos, male age 77 of Tinton Falls was arrested on 1/19/17 for Contempt of Court in the area of Sycamore Avenue by Ptl.
-Ryan Cullinane.

 Publisher’s Note: This compilation of crime and arrest reports was provided to redbankgreen by police, and appears here without any changes except for formatting.